FAQs

 • How much is the resale royalty payment?

-The amount is the same for both eligible artists and successors, who can receive a royalty payment of 5% of the resale value (minus administration costs) each time there is a qualifying resale of their original visual artwork
+The amount is the same for both eligible artists and successors, a 5% royalty will be collected for eligible artists each time there is a qualifying resale of their original visual artwork

 • What is an “original visual artwork”?